For some people, coming up with ideas is as easy as spotting chewing gum on the sidewalk. For others, it’s nearly impossible.

-If you’ve taken even the most rudimentary psychology course before, you will know that the brain is largely composed of a cell we refer to as “the neuron.”
-In a human brain, there are approximately 100 billion of these cells.
+The brain is largely composed of neurons—about 100 billion of them.
 Connected together, they form a nervous system that is capable of making decisions, sensing surroundings, and issuing commands to our body.

 How we think, what we think, and what we’re capable of, are largely a consequence of the connections these neurons have made with one another.

 In fact, something particularly interesting about the human brain is its ability to rewire these connections and to make new connections, regardless of age.
 Neuroscientists refer to this property as “plasticity.”
 And, the more experiences we have and the more changes in behavior or environment that we experience, the more plastic the brain becomes, or, the more capable of making new connections and rewiring old connections.

 This is why, in our older years when most of us do less and use our brains less, we have a harder time remembering information and controlling bodily actions.
 Our brain has not stopped being plastic, but has simply fallen out of the habit of making new connections.

 A similar difference exists for those in the habit of generating new ideas and those who aren’t.
 The more practice you get doing it, the better your brain will become at creating new connections.
 Simply put, the more active you keep your brain, the easier you will find it to come up with new, good ideas!